SteveMacenski/cyton_gamma_pkg/README.md

 This is an edited version of the ROS-I generated file.
 It is tuned with removed parts not relavent for my implementation.
 Additional parameters were added for hardware execution.

-The remaining files, _gaz and _rviz support the simulation package.
+The remaining files, _gaz and _rviz support the simulation package. controllers.yaml in the index of the directory are for the simulation environment for Gazebo.

 ## cyton_gamma_pkg/src
 Here are the python tests of a trajectory generation program, front-end, and path planning class utilizing OMPL and MoveIt.